Don’t Be Surprised To Meet The Male Member Of Jaipur’s Human Milk Bank

 After I get free from here, I take some rest and then go to indulge in this favorite hobby of mine: playing cricket!

 And that was our tete-a-tete with Jeevandhara’s Manager Vinay Sharma.

-During this campaign, I came across a lot of men who shy away from the mere mention of the word ‘Breastfeeding’.
-Dear men, be inspired from this gentleman, Vinay Sharma, who isn’t just working at the Jeevandhara wing, but also fiercely promoting the cause, despite being a male.
+During ongoing Breastfeeding Week, I came across a lot of men who shy away from the mere mention of the word ‘Breastfeeding.’
+Dear men, be inspired from this gentleman who isn’t just working at the Jeevandhara wing, but also fiercely promoting the cause.

 Hah!
-I finally found the right reason to use the hashtag: #DespiteBeingAMan!
+I finally found the right reason to use the hashtag: #BeingAMan!

 Picture Courtesy: Shashank K Tyagi